IndieSquare/IndieCoreAndroid/README.md

         });
  ```
 Sign transaction with users installed IndieSquare Wallet
-You must add your apps urlscheme (represented by MYURLSCHEME) in your plist, so IndieSquare and return to your app after users authorizes the signature.
+You must add your apps urlscheme (represented by MYURLSCHEME) in your manifest file, so IndieSquare can return to your app after the user authorizes the signature.

  ```
   ic.signTransactionWithWallet("MYURLSCHEME",unsignedTx, new IndieCore.CallbackObject() {